HuidaeCho/projpicker/README.md

 ppik.print_bbox(bbox_meter)
 ```

-## GUI for selecting queried results
+## GUI for selecting a subset of queried results

 The `-g` (`--gui`) option launches a tkinter-based GUI for selecting a subset of queried results.
 Geometries and other options still need to be passed from the command line.